owain-je/kubernetes-ovn-heterogeneous-cluster/worker/README.md

 ### Kubernetes set-up

+**CA keypair set-up**:

+In order to generate certificates for the worker node, and to establish trust between the kubelet and the API server, we need to copy the CA keypair from the master node to the worker node.
+On GCE, and _only for Linux VMs_, you may use the `gcloud compute copy-files` command to copy the keypair from the master node to your local machine, and then from your local machine to the new worker node.

 **Attention**:
 * From now on, it's assumed you're logged-in as `root`.
-* You **must** copy the CA keypair that's available in the master node over the following paths:
+* You **must** copy the CA keypair that's available in the master node over to the worker node at the following paths:
   * /etc/kubernetes/tls/ca.pem
   * /etc/kubernetes/tls/ca-key.pem
+* If you exited your shell, make sure to export the environment variables defined in previous steps before proceeding.
 * Pay attention to the environment variables below

 ```sh